niharikasathya23/Project_explanation/README.md

 In my next role, I am looking for an opportunity where I can work on **secure, large-scale data processing and automation** while contributing to a **mission-driven organization**. **MedWatchers' focus on leveraging technology to optimize medication therapy services** aligns with my passion for **data engineering, analytics, and automation in healthcare**.
 I look forward to discussing how my experience can contribute to your team.

-Hello, my name is Niharika Sathyanarayana, and I recently graduated with a Master’s in Computer Science at the University of Colorado Boulder, in December 2024.
-During my time there, I focused on large-scale systems, cloud architecture, and cybersecurity.
-I’ve been passionate about building secure, scalable infrastructure, automating workflows, and optimizing performance — all of which are key aspects I’m excited to further develop in my next role.

-At Virufy, I’ve been automating and managing cloud infrastructure for machine learning pipelines on AWS using Terraform, Docker, and CI/CD.
-I focused on creating reproducible, secure environments, streamlining deployments, and supporting high-throughput ML workloads — key to building reliable cloud-native systems.

-I also completed an independent study and worked as a Research Assistant at the HIRO LAB at CU, where I developed a lightweight neural network for real-time spatial perception, called Bilateral Segmentation and Disparity Refinement (BSDR).
-This involved managing large-scale 3D data, handling annotation and curation, and optimizing compute performance — experience that translates well to working with high-volume, complex data systems like those needed in AI and robotics.

-Earlier, during my internship at Rakuten, I worked on enhancing a B2B order management platform where I contributed to database management, API integration, and CI/CD automation, improving deployment speed by 20% and development cycles by 25%.
-My time at DRDO further strengthened my background in building secure systems, where I implemented OAuth2, SSL/TLS, and containerized deployments.

-In my next role, I’m eager to work on greenfield cloud infrastructure projects that support AI and robotics at scale.
-Trossen Robotics’ focus on designing cross-cloud systems and high-throughput pipelines aligns perfectly with my passion for creating secure, scalable, and cost-efficient solutions.
-I’m excited to explore how my experience can contribute to your mission.